RafaelGuerraE/EcoSynergy-App/README.md

 - Receive notifications and alerts.
 - Access environmental tips and recommendations.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Contact

-For any questions or inquiries, please contact [tcc2024.dev@gmail.com](mailto:tcc2024.dev@gmail.com).
+For any questions or inquiries, please contact [tcc2024.dev@gmail.com](mailto:contato@ecosynergybr.com).